MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     =#

-In this notation, the dollar-sign lets you embed a regular Julia expression and access function variables from within a query.
+In this notation, the dollar-sign lets you embed a regular Julia variables and expressions from within a query.

-    threshold = 100000
+    threshold = 90544.8

     @query chicago begin
                department.employee
                filter(salary>$threshold)
-               {name, salary}
+               {name, salary,
+                over => salary - $(trunc(Int, threshold))}
            end
     #=>
       │ employee                 │
-      │ name       salary │
+      │ name       salary  over  │
-    ──┼───────────────────┼
+    ──┼──────────────────────────┼
-    1 │ JEFFERY A  101442 │
+    1 │ JEFFERY A  101442  10898 │
+    2 │ DANIEL A    95484   4940 │
-    2 │ ROBERT K   103272 │
+    3 │ ROBERT K   103272  12728 │
     =#

-It's possible to define and reuse queries and combinators.
+It's possible to independently define queries and combinators.
+Function arguments in a combinator macro are accessed via `$`.
+Queries defined previously can be incorporated using `$` as well.

     salary = @query department.employee.salary